simonsanvil/DALL-E-Explained/README.md

 # DALL-E-Explained

-Description and applications of OpenAI's paper about the DALL-E model and CLIP guided text-to-image generation schemes.
+Description and applications of OpenAI's paper about the DALL-E model and implementation of a text-to-image generation scheme using CLIP.

 ## What is this notebook about?